Alexaustin12/household-bot-training/README.md

 # household-bot-training
 A sample project to help you create your first Alexa skill.

-1) Open & Sign-in to Developer and AWS Lambda in two different tabs:
+Set-up: Open & Sign-in to Developer and AWS Lambda in two different tabs:

 - Developer Account: https://developer.amazon.com/edw/home.html#/